 Education and previous experience: B. Sc. in Human Resources Development and Labour Relations, Lund University.
-Holds a position in Human Resources at E.ON Sweden AB and has previous experience as HR-consultant, HR Director at Pergo Europe AB, HR Manager at Clinical Data Care and as representative of Swedish Pharmaceutical Association and Akademikerförbundet SSR.
+Holds a position in Human Resources at RWE Renewables Sweden AB and has previous experience in Human resources in E.ON Sweden AB, as HR-consultant, HR Director at Pergo Europe AB, HR Manager at Clinical Data Care and as representative of Swedish Pharmaceutical Association and Akademikerförbundet SSR.

 Other directorships/positions: -.